Combined Zeeman and orbital effect on the Josephson effect in rippled graphene: Methodology

 The critical current, as well as other physical quantities such as the local density of states, can be calculated using the quasiclassical Keldysh Green's function formalism~\cite{usadel_prl_70, rammer_rmp_86}.
 Previous studies of ballistic systems have investigated the interplay of the Zeeman and the orbital effect using an analytical propagator approach~\cite{hart2017,chen2018}.
 The diffusive limit considered here, however, is more appropriately described by the Usadel equation, which previously has been done to successfully model experimental results for the supercurrent in SGS junctions~\cite{gueron_prb_16}.
 We use natural units throughout, meaning that $c=\hbar =1$.

 In thermal equilibrium it is sufficient to solve for the retarded Green's function, $\hat g$, which is normalized to $\hat g^2 = 1$ and solves the Usadel equation,

 provided that the Fermi wavelength and the elastic impurity scattering time is much shorter than all other relevant length scales, and the Fermi wavelength is much smaller than the scattering time.
-Here $D$ is the diffusion coefficient and the covariant derivative is $\tilde\nabla\hat g \equiv \nabla\hat g - ie\vb A \comm{\hat\rho_3}{\hat g}$, where $\vb A$ is the vector potential.
+Here $D$ is the diffusion coefficient and the covariant derivative is $\tilde\nabla\hat g \equiv \nabla\hat g - ie\vb A \comm{\hat\rho_3}{\hat g}$, where $\vb A$ is the vector potential and $e = -\abs{e}$ is the electron charge.
 The self-energy is

 where $\varepsilon$ is the energy, $\delta^{-1}$ is the inelastic scattering time, $\hat\rho_3 = \diag(1,1,-1,-1)$, $\Delta$ is the superconducting gap parameter, $\vb h$ is the exchange field and $\vb* \sigma$ is the vector consisting of Pauli matrices.
 Defining ``spin up'' and ``spin down'' parallel to the in-plane magnetic field gives $\vb h = h\vu z$.
 We here disregard the effect of the very weak $\vb k$-dependent spin-orbit induced effective Zeeman-field caused by ripples in graphene, which is opposite in direction at the two inequivalent Dirac points of graphene~\cite{jeong_prb_11}.